wartimeaide/website/content/members.md

 - Clerk
 - Board member

-Charlie shares the responsibility helping Wartime Aide achieve its mission, filing all Wartime Aides its information, and keeping track of its finances.
-If you are having any technical issues with our website, we would be glad to put you in touch with Charlie and our tech team.
+Charlie is commited to helping Wartime Aide achieve its goal.
+Charlie aids Sam in overseeing all of Wartime Aides operations.
+Charlie also manages all of Wartime Aides financial information.
+If you have any questions regarding your donation or tax deductible, we will be glad to put you in touch with Charlie.

 {{< divider >}}